iamlite/WLED-Klipper-Helper/README.md

 ## Installation

-For Creality K1, K1C, (Probably) K2, Ender 3 V3 KE, and Ender 3 V3 Core XZ, as well as anything using the creality nebula pad Please note that you need to have Guilouz helper script installed to run curl.
-You can get it [here](https://github.com/Guilouz/Creality-Helper-Script)!
+For Creality K1, K1C, (Probably) K2, Ender 3 V3 KE, and Ender 3 V3 Core XZ, as well as anything using the creality nebula pad Please note that you need to have Guilouz helper script installed to run curl properly.
+You can get it [here](https://github.com/Guilouz/Creality-Helper-Script).

 ```shell
 curl -sSL "https://raw.githubusercontent.com/iamlite/WLED-Klipper-Helper/main/start.sh" | sudo sh